How times have changed since the days I attended Colorado State University (CSU) in Fort Collins, Colorado, in terms of cycling opportunities.

 Even in the 1970s it wasn’t pleasant, but today Poudre Canyon is the gateway for RVs and trailers going to the high country.
 I didn’t see a single cyclist on this gorgeous Sunday afternoon, and I’m not surprised.

 Call it Karma: As I emerged from the canyon I passed the truck hauling its oversize camper that nearly ran me off the road.
-Its owner was changing a flat tire as I sped by.
+Its owner changed a flat tire as I sped by.

 Ted’s Place a memory